Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 Interest Rates for Personal Loans in 2026

-Personal loan interest rates for debt consolidation in 2026 vary widely based on your creditworthiness, ranging from approximately 6% to 36% APR.
-The national average hovers around 12% APR for borrowers with good to excellent credit.
+Personal loan interest rates for debt consolidation in 2026 vary widely based on your creditworthiness, ranging from approximately 5.96% to 35.99% APR.
+According to Bankrate, the average personal loan rate as of May 2026 sits at about 12.75%, based on a borrower with roughly a 700 FICO score.

 APR by Credit Score

-Your credit score has the most significant impact on the rate you'll receive:
+Your credit score has the most significant impact on the rate you'll receive.
+Here are the latest 2026 averages for a 5-year, $10,000 debt consolidation loan:

 Credit Score Range Average APR Credit Quality